The Mealy Parrot (Amazona farinosa) is one of the largest Amazon Rainforest parrot species.

 Some Mealy Parrots have a light blue/teal sheen to their green coat, and an undercoat of yellow, blue, purple, red, and/or teal.

 The Mealy Parrots beaks are usually yellowish.
-Their eyes are a reddish-orange colour and underneath the eyes are usually white unfeathered rings.
+Their eyes are a reddish-orange color and underneath the eyes are usually white unfeathered rings.

 Mealy Parrot Behaviour